peritext/peritext/specification/sections/doc-meta_syntax.md

 *Personal note about that :*
 *This variety is provided in order to allow for a maximum flexibility in terms of organization of editorial content.
 Most text's digital representation paradigms stand between two extreme designs : considering a text as an unordered and linear sequence of characters, or considering it as a tree structure composed of parts, subparts, sub-subparts, etc. (e.g. : xml and other sgml-derivated formats).
 A third, more recent family abolishes completely the linearity or hierarchization of contents and deals with a set of small content elements handled as a flat graph structure in which 'paths' are specified to build on-the-fly linear experiences (e.g. Scalar).
 It seems to me a bit hard and too bold for intuitively building stories.
-With this part of Modulo's design I just want to "remediate", in a humble and analogy-minded manner, all the possibilities of print documents structures - and then take advantage of the potential of the digital in terms of reuse and navigation inside generated contents.*
+With this part of Peritext's design I just want to "remediate", in a humble and analogy-minded manner, all the possibilities of print documents structures - and then take advantage of the potential of the digital in terms of reuse and navigation inside generated contents.*

 #### WIP points & open questions